FactorialCoin/base/api/leaf/Crypt-Ed25519-FCC.md

 ✅ **WebAssembly (WASM) allows browser & Web3 compatibility**.
 ✅ **Older C implementations** (like `ref10` and `supercop`) store **seed + public key (64 bytes)**, where **only the first 32 bytes serve as the private key**.
 ✅ **Interoperability across all platforms is possible with proper key conversions**.
+🚀 **Ed25519FCC ensures cross-platform security and flexibility** for cryptographic signing and verification in **modern applications, blockchain wallets, and Web3 ecosystems**.

 ---